darode1/ml-project-2-sms-project/README.md

 ### Preprocessing

-If you want to reproduce our preprocessing, you should download the file "dataset.parquet", and follow the steps of this section.
-Otherwise you can directly download the preprocessed datasets called "train_set_augmented.parquet" & "test_set.parquet".
+If you want to reproduce our preprocessing, you should download the file **dataset.parquet**, and follow the steps of this section.
+Otherwise you can directly download the preprocessed datasets called **train_set_augmented.parquet** & **test_set.parquet**.

 - Open the notebook **preprocessing.ipynb**.
 - Change the `local_path` variable to the path of **dataset.parquet.**